kentsbrockman/Gilded-Rose/README.md

 At the very beginning, we received a [grotesque pile of nested ifs](https://github.com/mtbrault/GildedRoseTHP/blob/master/src/gilded_rose.js) to work with.

-So, I've come up with a system that at least delimit the scopes of the code in different files.
+So, I've come up with a system that spread the scopes of the code into different files.

 Besides, as the products have very different characteristics, I've used **Object-oriented programming with classes, class inheritance and class methods** to fit in the context.

-Finally, [Jasmine](https://jasmine.github.io/) has been installed for unit testing purposes.
-You can check in `spec/gilded_rose_spec.js` the code regarding the tests conducted.
+Finally, [Jasmine](https://jasmine.github.io/) has been installed for **unit testing purposes**.
+You can check that out in `spec/gilded_rose_spec.js`.

 ---

 ## Set up

-- Get the resource:
+1/ Get the resource:
-  - Download directly the repository.
+  - Download the repository
   - OR `git clone https://github.com/kentsbrockman/GildedRoseTHP_QPlaud.git`

-- `cd GildedRoseTHP_QPlaud`
+2/ `cd GildedRoseTHP_QPlaud`

-- `npm install`
+3/ `npm install`

-- `npm test`
+4/ `npm test`

 ---

 ## Author

 Quentin Plaud : https://github.com/kentsbrockman

+---

+Have a great day!